keegn/window-dimensions/README.md

-## A site that displays current window width and height
+## A simple tool displays current window width and height